 Once you have standardizations in places as we discussed above, you can then automate those processes.
 Technology is the only way to turn those manual tasks into ones that can be completed with just a few clicks, turning what used to take hours a week into minutes.

-Here’s just a few of the many ways automation can cut down on how long tasks take you.
+Here are just a few of the many ways automation can cut down on how long tasks take you.

 When you start a certain kind of case, there are going to be deadlines and task items that are always part of that matter type.
 These types of recurring task lists can be created for any process in your firm where you’re consistently repeating the same tasks once triggered by a particular event.
 With technology, you can create task templates and eliminate the need for manual creation and calendaring of these to-do items.